 Sales tax on Etsy is a bit complicated.
 When you sell a physical product to a customer in your state or a state where you have established tax nexus, you’re responsible for collecting sales tax.
 Many factors can determine a tax nexus, like having an office, inventory, sales rep, or even an affiliate in a state.

 Etsy automatically calculates, collects, and remits sales tax for items shipped to some states, thanks to Marketplace Tax laws.
-But for others, you may be responsible for calculating and collecting the tax yourself.
+But for others, you may be responsible for estimating and collecting the tax yourself.

 Legally Operating a Business